aaronwlee/Mongo-To-GQL/README.md

 }
 ```
 - `app` is your express app
-- `modelFolderPath` should be your pure js model folder which is starting with `pwd` path
+- `modelFolderPath` should be your pure js model folder which is starting with `pwd` path | but if you set `devWithTs` option to true, then you can able to use the ts model folder.
-- `mutationFolderPath` should be your pure js mutation folder which is starting with `pwd` path
+- `mutationFolderPath` should be your pure js mutation folder which is starting with `pwd` path | but if you set `devWithTs` option to true, then you can able to use the ts mutation folder.
+- `devWithTs` this option is enable to use your typescript folder path only for development environment. must use nodemon.
 - `path` is for graphql path config, default router is `/graphql`
-- `logger` is your customizable logger config, this logger is basically using winstonjs
+- `context` is for authenticating your resolvers. you can basically pass the user parameter or token.
 - `apolloOptions` this option for ApolloServer's param
 - `customResolvers` is for the extra resolvers
 - `customTypeDefs` is for the extra typeDefs, but it must be string